Updated: 22nd February 2021

 The liquidator’s costs are paid first in this procedure, and it’s often the case that unsecured creditors receive no return from the process.
 Because these costs are reduced using the new streamlined methods and processes that facilitate liquidation quickly, unsecured creditors stand a greater chance of receiving a return.

 For more detailed information on how to liquidate your company quickly, call our experts at Real Business Rescue.
 We are licensed insolvency practitioners with extensive experience, and offer a free same-day meeting to discuss your needs.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.